-When using imagery, in case of non-conclusive opinion on a parcel, a Rapid Field Visit (RFV), or other follow-up, shall be undertaken for completion of the diagnosis at parcel level.
+When using imagery, in case of non-conclusive opinion on a parcel, a Rapid Field Visit (RFV), or other follow-up (e.g. geotagged photo), shall be undertaken for completion of the diagnosis at parcel level.

 Then, diagnoses at parcels level will be aggregated to provide a diagnosis at crop group and/or payment scheme level.
 Finally, a diagnosis will be provided at dossier level.